d1618033/python-redfish-utility/docs/slate/source/includes/_highsecurity.md

 > ![Set Security 4](images/Security_4.png "Set Security 4")

 ### A note on OS FIPS modes
 RESTful Interface Tool 2.2 and greater have OS FIPS support.
-If an OS is set to enforce FIPS, RESTful Interface Tool used a FIPS version of OpenSSL.
+If an OS is set to enforce FIPS, RESTful Interface Tool uses a FIPS version of OpenSSL.

 For users running from source that would like FIPS support, please see [this link](https://developer.hpe.com/blog/creating-a-python-version-that-enforces-fips) containing information on including this feature.